slimourlissene/slimourlissene/README.md

 ### Hi there 👋

 I am a student at ETNA.
-If you have a job to offer me, contact me on my email address : ourlis_s@etna-alternance.net or by phone : 06 52 90 38 31.
+If you have a job to offer me, contact me :

+ 📧 : ourlis_s@etna-alternance.net
+ 📱 : 06 52 90 38 31.

 ### Have a nice day ! :)